What is croup?

 Treatment for croup

 In severe cases of croup, or if your child is not breathing well, your child may need to go to the hospital.
-This is sometimes hard to tell because the disease changes.
+You can manage most milder cases at home.
+But, it can sometimes hard to tell if your child needs to go to the hospital because the disease changes.
 Your child may seem better at one moment, and then get worse the next.
-Your child's provider may also order the following medications to help with the symptoms of croup:
+Your child's provider may also order the following medicines to help with the symptoms of croup: